Parry Sound, Ontario: Recreation and sports

 Parry Sound, and much of Central and Northern Ontario, are well known for their tourism businesses.
 Accommodation businesses range from hotels and full service resorts to lodges and camping grounds.
 Sightseeing tours of the 30,000 Islands are offered by Georgian Bay Airways, and the Island Queen and MV Chippawa cruise ships. kayak and canoe rentals and tours are available during the summer, as well as winter sporting gear rentals during the winter.
 The town is home to an annual ATV Jamboree, and guided ATV tours of the region's wilderness are available throughout the year.
 There are several golf courses located in and near Parry Sound; ice hockey, fishing, cross-country skiing, and softball are also popular recreational sports in the area.
 Cross-country skiing in the Parry Sound area is based out of Georgian Nordic Outdoor Activity Centre (GNOAC).
-Famous NHLer Bobby Orr played minor hockey for the Parry Sound Shamrocks.
+Famous NHL player Bobby Orr played minor hockey for the Parry Sound Shamrocks.
 Another more recent professional hockey player who played for the Shamrocks is Aidan Dudas who plays for HC TPS of the Finnish SM-Liiga.
 Aidan was selected in the fourth round (113th overall) of the 2019 NHL Draft by the Los Angeles Kings.
 The town had a junior team also called the Shamrocks for a short period of time who reached the Northern Ontario Junior Hockey Association championship finals in 1998 and 1999 before the team folded in 2003.